- Difficulty Easy

 - Round-Trip 5.5km

 - Season July - September

 - Camping No

 - Public Transit Yes

 - Dog Friendly No

-This trail and other trails in the backcountry of Lynn Headwaters Regional Park are closed for the winter due to extreme and dangerous conditions.
-The trail will re-open in the summer of 2018.
+October 26, 2020 - This trail and all backcountry trails within Lynn Headwaters Regional Park are Closed for the season.
+The trail will re-open in the late-spring of 2021.